SANGNGUYEN24/good-stories-14bit/README.md

-#Master branch for Good Stories
+# Master branch for Good Stories

-This is for current work
+This is for current work that merge Tri_branch and master